Register for classes

-Students may register and pay for classes online through Student Planning or in the One-Stop Center, located on the first floor of the SC4 Welcome Center.
+Students may register and pay for classes online through Student Planning.
 Student Planning provides students with real-time schedule information, including the number of openings available in each class section.

 - The public can view available classes at sc4.edu/schedule.